 The human being needs to engage with the others and he is not a simple gear nor a machine, and the city neither.

-The Scandinavian architect Alvar Aalto used to think differently, he made an effort in offering his contribution in the urban planning during the postwar reconstruction of the peninsula.
+The Finnish architect Alvar Aalto used to think differently, he made an effort in offering his contribution in the urban planning during the postwar reconstruction of the peninsula.
 As happened to Le Corbusier before, also Aalto confronted himself with the issue of standardization, but he relegated this exigency of mechanization to the mere executive practice.He focused his work in the attempt of satisfying human needs- pulling away from the Modern movement and opening the doors to the Organic architecture.

 He unified industry and functionalistic theory in order to make people feel home also in a city destroyed by Luftwaffe airplanes.
 He was convinced that every family was an independent nucleus with its own life and habits, but in the same time stays in a community.
 The relation with neighborhoods takes place outside home, in locations that become public spaces aimed to socialization.